ess-dive-community/essdive-community-space-guide/README.md

 - [Suggesting changes to an existing repository](#suggesting-changes-to-an-existing-repository)
 - [Starting a new repository](#starting-a-new-repository)

-## The purpose of the community space
+## The purpose of the Community Space

 The ESS-DIVE GitHub Community Space was started to provide a location where the ESS-DIVE user community can upload documents, codes, and tools related to the [ESS-DIVE repository](http://ess-dive.lbl.gov/).
 We designed this meta-repository so that ESS-DIVE contributors can familiarize themselves with the process of contributing to an existing GitHub repository or starting their own.